Songadh Jain temple

 The Songadh Jain temple is a historical temple complex in the town of Songadh, in Bhavnagar district the Saurashtra region in Gujarat, India.
 It is 8 km from Sihor town and 28 km from Bhavnagar town.

 Importance

 Kanji Swami, a mystical teacher of Jainism, was born into Śvētāmbara Sthānakavāsī and converted to a celibate Digambara lay scholar under influence of Kundakunda & Pandit Todarmal, at Songadh in 1934.
-Sonagadh became birth place for Kanji Panth.
-Kanji Swami, spent about forty years at Songadh so the village became one of the most important pilgrimage for Kanji Panth.
+Kanji Swami, spent about forty five years at Songadh so the village became one of the most important pilgrimage for Digambar Jain people.

 Songadh along with Palitana, Girnar, Naliya, Kathara, Idar, Tarangaji, and Ahmedabad are planned to be promoted as Gujarat Jain circuit by Gujarat tourism department.

 Overview

 The temple complex consist of eight temples.
 Svadhyaya Mandir or study temple, is the first temple in the temple complex built in 1937.
 The temple is a white marble structure with teachings of Kundakund engraved on the walls and embossed on golden leaf.
 Jinendra Dharmasabha houses a samavasarana, the divine preaching hall of the Tirthankaras, of Simandhara based on the description by Mahavideha.
 The temple has murals with depiction of the knowledge of true doctrine cascading like water steam from Simandhara to Kundakunda and Kundakunda to Kanji Swami.

 In 2010, a 41.5 feet idol of Lord Bahubali was also installed here.